BreadBoardMates/BBM-Python-Mates-Controller/README.md

 ##### Example No. 2:
     # Creates a new instance named 'mates' which utilizes:
     #  - COM10 as the serial port
-    #  - resetModule as the reset function
     #  - output_file as debug file stream
     #  - debugFileLength of zero indicating no circular logging

-    def resetModule():
-        // perform reset of 100ms pulse to the RST pin
-        //  set reset pulse
-        //  wait for 100ms
-        //  unset reset pulse

     MatesController mates = MatesController("COM10", resetFunction=resetModule,debugStream=output_file, debugFileLength=0)

 **Note:** _If a debug file is specified, it should be opened using either 'w+' or 'r+' before running the begin() function of this library._